 Step 5: Leverage the Rosemary clippings

-Pruning helps to keep your Rosemary bushy and reducing its chances to get woody.
-Additionally, you can also grow the cut-down Rosemary Clippings to new plants.
+Pruning helps to keep your Rosemary bushy and reduces its chances to get woody.
+Additionally, you can also grow the cut-down Rosemary Clippings into new plants.

 Check out this article on how to grow rosemary from cuttings.